confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 ![event-router](../img/event-router.svg)

 ## Implementation
-With [ksqlDB](https://ksqldb.io/), we can continuously route Events to a different Event Stream.
+With the streaming database [ksqlDB](https://ksqldb.io/), we can continuously route Events to a different Event Stream.
 We use the `CREATE STREAM` syntax with an appropriate `WHERE` filter:

 ```
 CREATE STREAM payments ...;